-- 1. For ETNBx initial setup please refer to the device UM.
-For ETNB1 operation the ETNB1SGCLKSEL register must be set to ETNB1SGCLKSEL=0x01 to select the Internal MOSC as clock source.
-A 20MHz crystal (e.g. the one included in the package) must be placed on the socket X1.
-For package content please refer to Table 1.1 Package Components for the Y-RH850-U2A-373PIN-PB-T1-V1 - 2.
+- For ETNBx initial setup please refer to the device UM.
+For ETNB1 operation the ETNB1SGCLKSEL register must be set to ETNB1SGCLKSEL=0x01 to select the Internal MOSC clock of 20MHz.
+For an internal MOSC clock of 20MHz the crystal X1 has to be replaced by the 20MHz crystal included in the package.
+For package content please refer to Table 1.1 Package Components for the Y-RH850-U2A-292PIN-PB-T1-V2 - 2.
 The signals of the device's Fast Ethernet (R)MII interface (ETNB0) are available on the Main Board connectors.
-Thus, ETNB0 can control an Ethernet PHY on the Main Board.
+Thus, ETNB0 can control an Ethernet PHY on the Main Board. - 3.
+Alternatively, ETNB1 can also be used to operate the Main Board's 100 MB Ethernet PHY.
+In this case the ETNB1 Fast Ethernet mode is selected by Option Bytes settings and the pin multiplexing needs to be configured accordingly.